An atomic boson sampler: Acknowledgements

 \section{Acknowledgements}

-We acknowledge fruitful discussions with Scott Aaronson, Nelson Darkwah Oppong, Ivan H. Deutsch, Jose P. D'Incao, Alexey V. Gorshkov, and Klaus Mølmer.
+We acknowledge fruitful discussions with Scott Aaronson, Nelson Darkwah Oppong, Ivan H. Deutsch, Jose P. D'Incao, Alexey V. Gorshkov, and Klaus Mølmer regarding the original manuscript, and with Nicolas Cerf, Leonardo Novo, and Beno\^{i}t Seron regarding recent advancements in generalized bunching.
 We further thank Nelson Darkwah Oppong, Nicholas E. Frattini, Lee R. Liu, Klaus Mølmer, and Shuo Sun for close readings of the manuscript.
 This work includes contributions of the National Institute of Standards and Technology, which are not subject to U.S. copyright.
 The use of trade, product and software names is for informational purposes only and does not imply endorsement or recommendation by the U.S. government. \textbf{Funding:} This work was supported by the AFOSR (FA95501910079), ARO (W911NF1910223), the National Science Foundation Physics Frontier Center at JILA (1734006), and NIST.
 S. Geller acknowledges support from the Professional Research Experience Program (PREP) operated jointly by NIST and the University of Colorado. \textbf{Author contributions:} A.W.Y., W.J.E., N.S., and A.M.K. contributed to developing the experiments.
 A.W.Y. and S. Geller performed the analysis of the results.
-All authors contributed to interpreting the results and preparing the manuscript. \textbf{Competing interests:} The authors declare no competing interests. \textbf{Data and materials availability:} Experimental data and code used in this work are available on Zenodo~[to be included after publication].
+All authors contributed to interpreting the results and preparing the manuscript. \textbf{Competing interests:} Scott Glancy works as a consultant for Xanadu Quantum Technologies.
+All other authors declare no competing interests. \textbf{Additional information:} Supplementary information is available for this paper.
+Correspondence and requests for materials should be addressed to A.M.K.
+Reprints and permissions information is available at www.nature.com/reprints. \textbf{Data and materials availability:} Experimental data and code used in this work are available on Zenodo~\doi{10.5281/zenodo.10453016}.